 - Microsensor measurements offer insights into instantaneous physiological processes and help to understand possible mechanisms to cope with future climate conditions,

-- Biologging units and satellite transmitters allow to study the marine environment from the seals’ perspective.
+- Biologging units and satellite transmitters allow to study the marine environment from the perspective of marine mammels.

-These tools are used and refined by BPP scientists and engineers to understand the factors governing Antarctic communities in an era of climate change and to assess the role of Antarctic communities in geochemical cycling.
+These tools are used and refined by BPP scientists engineers and technicians to understand the factors governing Antarctic communities in an era of climate change and to assess the role of Antarctic communities in geochemical cycling.

 Investigations with Remotely Operated Vehicles (ROVs) in coastal areas and along the high Antarctic continental shelves and slopes show rich benthic communities, such as coral reefs or sponge beds.

 Except for its surface skin the ocean has long defied human observation.
-ROVs now offer the opportunity to extend the vertical range of human exploration far beyond the reaches of conventional SCUBA-diving.
+Remotely Operated Vehicles (ROV) now offer the opportunity to extend the vertical range of human exploration far beyond the reaches of conventional SCUBA-diving.
 Equipped with high-resolution cameras and sensor packages, these unmanned submersibles transmit their data via umbillical cable to the surface, allowing researchers and engineers to collect stunning seafloor images and environmental information in real-time.
 While the collection of samples has so far been the privilege of large multi-million dollar ROVs operated by teams of engineers, the cleft between these so-called working class ROVs and the much smaller inspection class ROVs is narrowing: engineers and scientists from BPP and industry have now managed to mate a small inspection class ROV with a 7 degrees-of-freedom hydraulic arm, creating the likely smallest working class ROV to date.
-With a vertical range of 500 m permitting access to the Antarctic continental shelf, this system will be deployed in the upcoming Polarstern cruise PS96 to explore i.a. the hanging benthos below the 150 m thick shelf ice in the Drescher Inlet.
+With a vertical range of 500 m permitting access to the Antarctic continental shelf, this system was deployed during the Polarstern cruise PS96 to explore the hanging benthos below the 150m thick shelf ice in the Drescher Inlet.
 Polarstern cruise PS111 offered the first time a chance to explore the grounding line where the antarctic shelf ice meets the sea-floor.
 Various missions operated from Polarstern, the antarctic sea-ice, or from small boats show the enormous potential of such hybrid-technology.
 Because of it 360 degrees of freedom, the ROV is able to operate upside down and therefore capable investigating struktures underneath rocky slopes, caves or beneath the sea ans shelf ice respectively.

 The Eddy Covariance technique is a method to determine the flux of solutes and particles across the bentho-pelagic interface.
 It allows assessing the flux non-invasively over long time periods, even for benthic habitats that are not accessible with common methods.